miniat-amos/judgy/README.md

 #### Key

 - This is the Django secret key that is used for cryptographic uses.
-- The easiest way to get a key is by creating one from this website and pasting it in the .env file.
+- The easiest way to get a key is by creating one from this website and pasting it in the .env file: https://djecrety.ir/

 #### Debug